Shayangstp/Blog/README.md

 -Deployment: The application is deployed on Vercel, making it accessible online.

-# how deploy on vercel :
+# How deploy on vercel ?

 -Push your project to a Git repository (GitHub, GitLab, etc.).

 -Connect the repository to Vercel using their dashboard.

 -Configure environment variables on Vercel for the database connection and make interigation with mongoDB dashboard on vercel.

 -Deploy the application.